Vladimiro Montesinos: Vladi-videos

 On 14 September 2000, Peruvian television broadcast a video of Montesinos bribing an opposition congressman, Alberto Kouri, to support Perú 2000, Fujimori's party.
 The video caused Fujimori's remaining support to collapse.
 He accepted the resignation of Montesinos and thanked him for his services.
 He then announced the dissolution of the National Intelligence Service (SIN) and new elections, in which he would not run.
 Shortly thereafter, Montesinos sought political asylum in Panama.

 In following months, some of the most infamous "Vladi-videos" were released.
 One showed the owners of Channel 2 being offered US$500,000 a month to ban appearances of the political opposition on their channel.
 Another showed Channel 4 owners getting $1.5 million a month for similar cooperation.
 Others show Montesinos counting out $350,000 in cash to Channel 5's proprietor, and the owner of Channel 9 receiving $50,000 to cancel an investigative series called SIN censura (Uncensored).
 In June 2001, through the assistance of the U.S. Government, Montesinos was turned over to the Venezuelan government in Caracas and extradited back to Peru.
 Then his trial began.

 Trial

 Montesinos was convicted of embezzlement, illegal assumption of his post as intelligence chief, abuse of power, influence peddling and bribery.
 Those charges carried sentences of between five and fifteen years each, but Peruvian prison sentences are served concurrently, so prosecutors continued to pursue him on additional charges.
 He was acquitted of two specific charges of corruption and conspiracy related to the mayor of Callao, whom he was alleged to have helped evade drug-trafficking charges.
 Montesinos was imprisoned at the Centro de Reclusión de Máxima Seguridad (CEREC) in Callao (which was built under his orders during the 1990s) and is serving 15 years in prison, but he will have to face at least 8 more trials in the next years.
 In total he was accused of sixty-three crimes that range from drug trafficking to murder.

+On 29 January 2024, Montesinos pleaded guilty to charges of homicide, murder and forced disappearance in the 1992 killings of six farmers accused of being rebels in Pativilca, Lima Region, and was sentenced to 19 years' imprisonment.